-OPDs gathering data for evidencebased advocacy on COVID-19
+OPDs gathering data for evidence-based advocacy on COVID-19

 The COVID-19 pandemic took hold of the world in early 2020 and continues to disrupt and create chaos across many of the world's countries particularly their health systems and economies.
-Accessing up-to-date data in its earliest stages focused on health information from official systems but as the pandemic continued to evolve, gathering data on the impact of COVID-19 on different groups in society began to emerge as an issue, particularly for persons living at increased risk and on the margins of society.
-This includes persons with disabilities reached out to their members to gather data on the impact of COVID-19.
+Accessing up to date data in its earliest stages focused on health information from official systems but as the pandemic continued to evolve, gathering data on the impact of COVID-19 on different groups in society began to emerge as an issue, particularly for persons living at increased risk and on the margins of society.
+This includes persons with disabilities and many organisations of persons with disabilities reached out to their members to gather data on the impact of COVID-19.